cp2004/OctoPrint-CameraStreamer-Control/README.md

 ![Image showing the new option in the settings tab](images/settings_tab.png)

-### A note on WebRTC support
+### ⚠️ A note on WebRTC support

-This is still an 'experimental' feature and issues will continue to be worked out.
+**This is still an 'experimental' feature** and issues will continue to be worked out.
 If your stream fails to connect, the plugin will automatically fall back to the old mjpg stream, so you shouldn't see any interruption.

 It is also important to note that camera-streamer uses the Pi's hardware encoders to do the heavy lifting here.
 On